NCAR/python-tutorial/pages/part1_1.rst

     ..

-28. Look at the git logs, again:
+28. Look at the Git logs, again:

     .. code-block:: bash